-Bless Me Ultima by Rudoph Anaya The Awakening by Kate Chopin Invisible Man by Ralph Ellison The Great Gatsby by F. Scott Fitzgerald The Handmaid's Tale by Margaret Atwood Their Eyes Were Watching God by Zora Neale Hurston The Things They Carried by Tim O'Brien Animal Farm by George Orwell The Catcher in the Rye by J.D.
+Bless Me Ultima by Rudoph Anaya

+The Awakening by Kate Chopin

+Invisible Man by Ralph Ellison

+The Great Gatsby by F. Scott

+Fitzgerald

+The Handmaid's Tale by Margaret

+Atwood

+Their Eyes Were Watching God by Zora

+Neale Hurston

+The Things They Carried by Tim

+O'Brien

+Animal Farm by George Orwell

+The Catcher in the Rue by J.D.
+Salinger

+The Catcher in the Rye by J.D.
 Salinger Slaughter-House Five by Kurt Vonnegut The Joy Luck Club by Amy Tan The Color Purple by Alice Walker My Antonia by Willa Cather A Farewell to Arms by Ernest Hemingway